arkadeepde142/arkadeepde142/README.md

 ### 🔭 About Me

-* Computer science engineering undergrad at Jadavpur University.
+* Computer Science engineering undergrad at Jadavpur University.

-Learning Enthusiast. love innovation more than anything.
+Learning Enthusiast.
+Love innovation more than anything.

-technical skills majorly include C, C++, javascript, html, css, react-native, rust, GDScript.
+Technical skills majorly include C/C++, JavaScript, HTML, CSS, React-Native, Rust, GDScript.
 Comfortable with web-apps, android application, native apps.
 2d/3d Game development with Godot.

 also practised in content writing, logo designing and e-book-formatting and designing and photography.